Miserlou/Zappa/README.md

 Please note that this can take around 45 minutes to take effect.
 You can avoid this by using the `certify --manual` and then copying the values presented into the AWS Console.

-More detailed instructions are available [in this handy guide](https://github.com/Miserlou/Zappa/blob/master/docs/domain_with_free_ssl_dns.md).
+More detailed instructions are available [in this handy guide](https://github.com/Miserlou/Zappa/blob/master/docs/domain_with_free_ssl_dns.md) and lower down in this README file.

 ## Advanced Settings